 (image credit: Umair Shaikh)

-Admittedly, the road has been built by local residents of Tato and the Pakistani Government had no part in it - which means you can't sue anybody if the worst happens.
+Admittedly, the road has been built by the residents of Tato and the Pakistani Government had no part in it - which means you can't sue anybody if the worst happens.
 However, once you get to the Fairy Meadows, the scenery is heavenly enough: